bs2kbs2k/smlinux/README.md

 ## **Are there any cheats?**
 *only applies to sm64pc/sm64ex and sm64nx based builds*

-Cheats are built in and enabled automatically if launched from shortcut and available in options menu.
+Some cheats are built in and enabled automatically if launched from shortcut and available in options menu.
+On compatible sm64ex basd versions additional cheats are applied with $4Y$'s CHEATER patch.

 ## **How do I apply external data such as textures?**